vacp2p/rfc/content/docs/rfcs/38/README.md

 # Interoperability

-The wire protocol semantics are described in N3 by the following statements expressed in Notation3 (aka `n3`).
+We present a wire protocol semantics by requiring the validity of the following statements expressed in Notation3 (aka `n3`) about any query performed by a query node.

 ```n3